 Why Do Businesses Need Accounting

-Starting with bookkeeping, accounting progresses to financial reporting and record-keeping after each fiscal.
+, accounting progresses to financial reporting and record-keeping after each fiscal.
 Accounting is critical to a company’s success in the following ways:

 Keeping a Close Eye on the Finances